apache/lucenenet/src/Lucene.Net.QueryParser/Classic/package.md

 ### Regular Expression Searches

 Lucene supports regular expression searches matching a pattern between forward slashes "/".
-The syntax may change across releases, but the current supported syntax is documented in the [](xref:Lucene.Net.Util.Automaton.RegExp RegExp) class.
+The syntax may change across releases, but the current supported syntax is documented in the [RegExp](xref:Lucene.Net.Util.Automaton.RegExp) class.
 For example to find documents containing "moat" or "boat":

 /[mb]oat/